SLMolenaar/QuantCore/docs/usage.md

 ### plot_returns_distribution

-Histogram of period returns with mean line and Q-Q plot:
+Histogram of returns with Q-Q plot.
+Zero-return periods (flat equity between trades) are automatically excluded — common with tick/minute data where most snapshots show no change because there is no open position.
+The excluded fraction is noted in an annotation when it exceeds 5%:

 ```python
 fig = plot_returns_distribution(returns, title="Return Distribution")